citp/sok_misinformation/README.md

 # sok_misinformation
-Supplementary information for the paper 'The Challenges of Machine Learning for Trust and Safety: A Case Study on Misinformation Detection'
+Supplementary information for the paper 'SoK: Machine Learning for Misinformation Detection'